omarabdelaz1z/PayTonight/README.md

 # PayTonight: Payment Gateway:

-It is now available at: https://paytonight.herokuapp.com/

 ## Documentation

 ## How to use

   1. Register in API through Portal https://paytonight.herokuapp.com/

-  2. Login and Generate API Key for app
+  2. Login and generate API credentials, make sure to save APP_KEY or you will need to generate another one (notice that APP ID doesn't change so)

-  3. Make a POST Call to https://paytonight.herokuapp.com/api/payment/checkout with the following headers:
+  3. Make a POST Call to /api/payment/checkout with the following headers:
   ```
     Content-Type: 'application/json',
     x-api-key: "<your API key>"